zero-hbar/lfrf-mock/index.md

 that means approximately *500,000* individuals cannot afford Mental Health Services.

 ## **In Lawton / Fort Sill**
-there are approximately *13,000* individuals cannot afford the Mental health Services they seek.
+there are approximately *13,000* individuals cannot afford the Mental Health Services they seek.

 ---